 - Family knowledge of danger signs in a child’s health

-These solutions are among the various interventions that World Vision employs in its work to promote mother and child health.
-World Vision works with communities to train and equip midwives and local health workers; with governments to provide supplies and resources to clinics and hospitals; and with parents to teach best practices in the care and nurture of their young children.
+These solutions are among the various interventions World Vision employs in its work to promote maternal and child health.
+World Vision works with communities to train and equip midwives and local health workers; with governments and corporate partners to provide supplies and resources to clinics and hospitals; and with parents to teach best practices in the care and nurture of their young children.

-World Vision has a global campaign aimed at ensuring that children grow up healthy in their communities, with access to basic health services, adequate nutrition, and disease prevention.
-World Vision is calling for a Global Week of Action to speak up for child health and highlight the causes of and solutions to preventable child deaths.
+World Vision aims to ensure children grow up healthy in their communities, with access to basic health services, adequate nutrition, and disease prevention.